your mirror, and prolonging coating

 visible in what is left of the coating.

-types of cleaning that I use.
-Note that I no longer use
+I no longer use

 or recommend the technique of soaking the mirror in soapy water for a